jwheatonumich/stinger-stories/_posts/2020-08-23-where-did-the-dinosaurs-go.markdown

 categories: poetry fractured-fairytale
 ---

-Clouds rolled in.
+Clouds rolled in

 Rex sat at the base of the boat

-Sulking.<!--more-->
+Sulking<!--more-->

-“Sorry, but there’s just no room!
+“Sorry, but there’s just no room

 And after the incident with the other dinosaurs..."